commonsguy/cwac-anddown/README.markdown

 Release Notes
 -------------
+- v0.2.2: updated for Android Studio 1.0 and new AAR publishing system
+- v0.2.1: updated Gradle, fixed manifest for merging
 - v0.2.0: migrated to hoedown and Gradle
 - v0.1.1: added `Application.mk` to support both x86 and ARM
 - v0.1.0: initial release